ftl/conval/README.md

 This little Go library helps to evaluate the log files from amateur radio contests in several ways:

-- calculate the score of a log file based on a given rule set
+- calculate the score of a log file based on a given rule set (work in progress)
-- show the performance over time during the contest
+- show the performance over time during the contest (not yet implemented)
-- calculate statistics
+- calculate statistics (not yet implemented)
-- compare the performance of two log files
+- compare the performance of two log files (not yet implemented)

 Log files can be provided in [ADIF](https://www.adif.org/) or [Cabrillo](https://wwrof.org/cabrillo/) format.
 The results are either provided as plain text, CSV, or JSON.